open-guides/og-aws/README.md

 - Amazon’s proprietary fork of PostgreSQL, intended to scale up for high concurrency workloads while maintaining ease of use.
 Currently based on PostgreSQL 9.6.
 - Higher throughput (up to 3x with similar hardware).
-- Automatic storage scale in 10GB increments up to 64TB
+- Automatic storage scale in 10GB increments up to 64TB.
 - Low latency read replicas that share the storage layer with the master which significantly reduces replica lag.
-- Point in time recovery
+- Point in time recovery.
-- Fast database snapshots
+- Fast database snapshots.

 ### RDS Aurora PostgreSQL Tips
 - Aurora Postgres by default is supposed to utilize high connection rates and for this reason connection pooling must be configured accordingly.